yahayakayode/yahayakayode/README.md

 Hi,<br>
 My name is Kayode, I have my first and second degrees in computer science.
-I have worked on several data science and data analytics projects using Python, SQL, Power BI and Excel.<br>
+I have worked on several data science, deep learning, machine learning and data analytics projects using Python, TensorFlow, Keras, SQL, Power BI and Excel.<br>
 I am proficient in analyzing and communicating complex data insights across diverse business domains.
 I am proficient in Python, SQL, Power BI, and Excel.